GIS: Geography: Information Science Courses

 Co-requisite: GIS 4006

-The course focuses on the fundamentals of cartography, spatial statistics, thematic mapping techniques, and web based mapping.
-Students will gain an inter-disciplinary understanding of cartographic representation and visualization with hands on applications using cutting edge GIS and graphic design software to create purpose tailored maps.
+The course focuses on the fundamentals of cartography, spatial statistics, thematic mapping techniques, and web-based mapping.
+Students will gain an interdisciplinary understanding of cartographic representation and visualization with hands-on applications using cutting-edge GIS software to create purpose-tailored maps.
 Upon successful completion of this course, students will be able to interpret and appropriately communicate spatial data; will have developed a personalized cartographic style; will have created a professional GIS portfolio for current/potential employers; and most importantly will have developed a keen appreciation for maps and spatial awareness.
-Prior to enrollment, students should be competent with Windows operating system including: storage, copying and management of multiple data types, managing multiple windows and applications, and discipline to save work frequently; basic competence with ArcGIS and Microsoft Excel is recommended.
+Prior to enrollment, students should be competent with Windows operating system including storage, copying and management of multiple data types, managing multiple windows and applications, and disciplined to save work frequently; basic competence with ArcGIS Pro and Microsoft Excel.
+Offered concurrently with GIS 5007L where graduate students will be assigned additional work.

 GIS 4035 Photo Interpretation and Remote Sensing